yenla9/LookforSupTran/README.md

 ## Challenge:
 ### Contain a tool (challenge.ipynb) to identify anomalies using standard deviation for any cardholder.
-It displays a line graph of the anomalies
+It displays a line graph of the anomalies.
 ![STD](https://github.com/yenla9/LookforSupTran/blob/main/STD.GIF)

-### Identify anomalies using interquartile range any cardholder.
-It displays a line graph of the anomalies
+### Identify anomalies using Interquartile Range fpr any cardholder.
+It displays a line graph of the anomalies.
 ![IQR](https://github.com/yenla9/LookforSupTran/blob/main/IQR.GIF)